 We have real answers, and to grow the green, renewable footprint, we need real leadership.

-However, make no mistake — it is moving forward and will continue to do so, good political leadership or not.
+However, make no mistake—renewable energy is moving forward, gaining market share and will continue to do so, regardless of the peculiarities of political leadership.

 Notes